 In a co-ownership budget forecast, all expenditures must be funded by equivalent revenues.
 Those essentially derive from common expenses (condo fees paid by the co-owners).
 The latter will receive a notice of assessment indicating the amount of contributions payable and their due date.

 The amounts allocated in the budget forecast may vary during the year.
 For this reason, it is important that the Board of Director or the manager monitor periodically the variances between budgeted and spent amounts.
 Should any discrepancies be noted, it is the prerogative of the Board of Directors to make adjustments (if necessary) to the budgetary framework of the co-ownership.
-This could be done through a reduction of expenses, or through a special assessment of the coowners.
+This could be done through a reduction of expenses, or through a special assessment of the co-owners.
 The more frequent and accurate the follow-up, the fewer and smaller the adjustments.
 Be aware that article 1072.1 of the Quebec civil Code provides that the Board of Directors must also consult the general meeting of the co-owners, before deciding on any special contribution to the common expenses.

 WHAT YOU SHOULD KNOW!
 The expenses associated with the enjoyment of common portions for restricted use must be an integral part of the budget forecast.
 Consequently, the amounts paid by the co-owners who have the exclusive enjoyment thereof must be taken into account.